fburic/candia/README.md

 ### 10. Quantify proteins with DIA-NN

 To quantify proteins using the generated CANDIA library, a wrapper script is provided for running DIA-NN.
+The path to the `diann-linux` binary should be supplied to the Singularity container (see command below).

 Relevant pipeline config values: